PicsArt/cppbind/docs/04_advanced_features/01_snippets.rst

                 {{body|string|indent}}
             }

-In above described code you can see **file** block which defines what files are going to be generated.
+In the above-described code you can see **file** block which defines what files are going to be generated.
 The first level of this section is **file** and under this level you can see **my_lang** section which is used to describe file generation properties (path and content) for **my_lang** dummy language. **class** code block is an example of code snippets for generating a class for
 **my_lang** language.
 When encountered with ``action: gen_class`` instruction, CppBind removes ``gen`` prefix and searches for **class**